 Click on the Project Goals and Timeline graphics below to expand and read more.

 We’re currently in the study phase of the project, which will provide opportunities to share ideas and comments.
 To stay informed, send us an email with the word “Updates” in the subject line or give us a call anytime.

 - Social Media: @SLCgov & @SLCmoves | #200SouthSLC

 200 South Materials

-Project design of $1 million, as well as additional future construction costs, will be funded via the Funding Our Future streets reconstruction GO Bond approved by voters in November 2018.
+Project design of $1 million, as well as additional future construction costs, will be funded via the 2018 voter-approved Funding Our Future streets reconstruction bond.
 This is one of the many street reconstruction projects part of the Funding Our Future initiative.